-- 7.3.4 The doorway of the bathroom and the clear space in front of the doorway shall comply with the dimensions in Table 6; and a typical layout illustrating the width of the doorway at a right angle to an access route is shown in Figure 79 (a) and (b). - Note: If swing door is used, adequate space should be provided to ensure there is no obstruction to the user while opening and closing the door.
+7.3.4 The doorway of the bathroom and the clear space in front of the doorway must comply with the dimensions in Table 6; and a typical layout illustrating the width of the doorway at a right angle to an access route is shown in Figures 83 (a) and 83 (b).

+If a swing door is used, adequate space should be provided to ensure there is no obstruction to the user while opening and closing the door.